Sitecore-Hackathon/2021-Team-WayPath/ENTRYFORM.md

 Find and Replace in ALL Fields - Find and replace on string with another in all fields.

+Update Field Value - Allows you replace the value of a field by specifying a root, templates, field name and the new value.

+Update Rendering Parameter - Allows you to update the rendering parameter for a specfied rendering with a new value.

+Clean HTML - Allows you to strip out HTML tags from all or specific fields.

 ## Video link
 ⟹ Provide a video highlighing your Hackathon module submission and provide a link to the video.
 You can use any video hosting, file share or even upload the video to this repository. _Just remember to update the link below_